 Mark Twain said the difference between the almost right word and the right word is the difference between the lightning bug and the lightning.
-I have thought about that sentence my entire adult life.
-It's the reason I became an English teacher.
-It's the reason I spent hours at Zappos writing product descriptions for shoes nobody would ever notice — until the copy was wrong.
-It's the reason editing still feels, to me, less like correction and more like excavation.
+I have thought about that sentence my entire adult life — it's the reason I became an English teacher, the reason I spent hours at Zappos writing product descriptions for shoes nobody would ever notice until the copy was wrong, and the reason editing still feels to me less like correction and more like excavation.
+You're not fixing something broken.
+You're digging until the thing underneath finally shows.

 The Almost-Right Word Is a Liar